amperity/amperity-docs/amperity_reference/source/bridge.rst

           :align: left
           :class: no-scaled-link

-     - The IP address for Amperity may need to be added to an allowlist.
+     - The IP address for Amperity may need to be added to an allowlist when :ref:`subnet IDs are not configured in a Microsoft Azure environment <bridge-databricks-inbound-share-subnet-ids>`.

        .. include:: ../../amperity_datagrid/source/send_data.rst
           :start-after: .. send-data-to-amperity-ip-allowlists-amperity-start